lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 Membership Council May Be Necessary (see 32.6.2)

-  * Robbery, burglary, theft, or embezzlement (see 32.6.3.3 if a member was involved in embezzlement of Church funds or property)
+  * Robbery, burglary, theft, or embezzlement (see 32.6.3.3 if a member was involved in embezzlement of Church funds or property; see 32.6.3.4 if a member was involved in the misuse of personal data)

   * Perjury